Frequently Asked Questions About Waterfront Properties

 I want a Patio…

-- Max. sq. ft size allowed within the 20-50’ setbacks is equal to: Linear frontage x 7.5 less any water access structure (ie. Perched beach) or other accessory structure such as sheds, walkways, patios, etc.
+Max. sq. ft size allowed within the 20-50’ setbacks is equal to: Linear frontage x 7.5 less any water access structure (ie. Perched beach) or other accessory structure such as sheds, walkways, patios, etc.

 How can I get a lawn?

-- If there is no existing lawn inside the 50’ setback the lawn must start behind 50’ from the water or you can use the lawn sq. footage in place of the allowable patio square footage.
+- If there is no existing lawn inside the 50’ setback the lawn must start behind 50’ from the water.

 Can I have a Pergola and/or Deck?